 This page was last updated 12/30/17.
 (Click Refresh to see changes or updates.)
 Optimized for 1024 x 768 screen resolution.
-To search for a word or phrase in this Web page, with Microsoft Internet Explorer, press CTRL+F to open the Find dialog box.
+To search for a word or phrase in any of my web sites, press CTRL and F to open the Find dialog box in your web browser.

 The best place to position weights is towards the front of the tractor on an extension and underneath the transaxle, for a lower center of gravity, so the tractor won't go from side to side down the track as much.
 If the weights are positioned high on the tractor, that would make it top heavy, causing it to go from side to side down the tractor, especially high speed tractors.
 Weights mounted high have no effect on slower pulling tractors.

 The same thing here applies to the big pulling tractors as well.
 All pulling tractors need to avoid using wheel weights and place the majority of the weight under the tractor for a lower center of gravity for better stability of the tractor while going down the track.

 A pulling tractor will pull best when most of its weight is on the rear tires and the front tires barely make contact on the track.
 To "balance the tractor" for various to track conditions, weight may need to be "juggled" from front to rear and vice-versa.
 On a hard, dry or loose track, weight will need to be removed from the front of a tractor placed at the rear (and you'll need to pull in a slightly faster gear).
 And on a moistened or "biting" track, weight will need to be removed from the rear of a tractor and placed on the front (and you'll need to pull in a slightly slower gear).